timcmartin/cabin-manual/water_system.md

 * S: Couples J & K Drains
 * T: Midline Drain

+## Winter: October Prep

+* Turn on Septic Heater.
+* Plug in heat tapes (C & D).
+* Turn on baseboard heat to guest bedroom.

 ## Winter: On Leaving

 * Turn off power to Water Heater (A) and Well Pump (B).
-* Plug in heat tapes (C & D)
+* Plug in heat tapes (C & D) if not already plugged in.
 * Open air valve (P - little one behind) until some air sucks.
 Empties line to the well.
 * Pour 1 cup of antifreeze down shower drain, and 1 cup of antifreeze down kitchen drain.
 Shower p trap is under the house.
 * Open lazy susan and under sink cupboard doors to let heat at the kitchen pipes.
-* Set both baseboard heat zones to 13 C.
+* Set all baseboard heat zones to 13 C.

+## Winter: Before Arrival

+* Turn up baseboard heat to 17 C.

 ## Winter: Upon Arrival

-* Ensure cabin temperature is above 0 C.
 * Close air valve (P - little one behind).
 * Turn on power to Water Heater (A) and Well Pump (B).
 * Close cupboard doors.